+The launch will feature readings from motor contributors Philomena Epps and Jack Parlett.
 The evening will also be the first opportunity to view and purchase the publication.
+Find out more here.

 A Call for Action: Moving is Understanding is a day-long conference that considers the valuable contributions dance can bring to the field of Art History, and how it can interrogate and expand the knowledge structures on which the discipline is based.
 The conference will be an opportunity to come together to present papers and share performance practices, exploring and engaging with dance as a means to reconsider the personal, the social, the political and the ethical.
 We invite speakers/practitioners to engage with contemporary and historic material to highlight how dance produces and (re)configures relations—between self and other, body and environment—exposing power structures and providing an alternative means to knowledge.

 The day’s programme will be organised by three themes; ‘1: solo activities’, ‘2: duets/dialogues’, and ‘3: group work’.
 Whilst we would not like these groupings to appear limiting, they will provide a structuring principle for our investigation into the various ways a body, or multiple bodies, can be activated and mobilised to forge both internal and external relationships.

 Face after Face: Cruising as a ‘quick dance’